rmflight/reviews.McDermottMDR/README.md

   * length of generated reg-exes
   * description of reg-exes in general
   * justification of PP-PRE and TMR-PRE extensions to PRE, as well as match and score generation,

-* weak evidence supporting a particular claim
+  * supplemental table 1 needs **more** description

-  * substrate specificity
+* language implying other methods are not "linguistic"

 Each of these reservations are further detailed below.